 |Official Title:||An Open-Label, Single-Arm Pilot Study of the Efficacy of Erythropoietin Alfa in Improving Peak Oxygen Consumption in Elderly Subjects With Unexplained Anemia|

-- Assess the ability of epoetin alfa to improve physical function [ Time Frame: 4 to 30 weeks ]Assessed by questionnaire
+- Improve physical function [ Time Frame: 4 to 30 weeks ]Assessed by questionnaire

-- to assess the ability of epoetin alfa to improve quality of life [ Time Frame: 4 to 30 weeks ]Assessed by questionnaire
+- Improve quality of life [ Time Frame: 4 to 30 weeks ]Assessed by questionnaire